mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **ProvisioningArtifactParameters** *(list) --*

-          The list of parameters used to successfully provision the product.
-Each parameter includes a list of allowable values and additional metadata about each parameter.
+          Information about the parameters used to provision the product.

           - *(dict) --*

-            A parameter used to successfully provision the product.
-This value includes a list of allowable values and additional metadata.
+            Information about a parameter used to provision a product.

             - **ParameterKey** *(string) --*

               The parameter key.

             - **DefaultValue** *(string) --*

-              The default value for this parameter.
+              The default value.